sr-bioin/nano_Nextflow/README.md

-<h2>Nextflow pipeline for bacterial whole genome sequence analysis </h2>
+<h2>Nextflow pipeline for bacterial whole genome sequence analysis using Nanopore data</h2>

 <h3>Software used in the pipeline.</h3>